 Slow drafts are held in our same online draft room as live drafts, but the difference is that slow drafts can take days to complete, not hours.
 Please note, the draft timer will be suspended every night from 12:00 AM ET to 8:00 AM ET.
 (For those on Pacific Time, note that the clock will resume at 5:00 AM PT, so be sure to have your preferred players in the queue.)

 Just like live drafts, you can access your draft room at any point after signing up for your slow draft.
-Once your league has filled, the draft order will be randomly generated, and you will be emailed your league's draft order and the scheduled start time (generally 1 hour after the league has filled).
-As you can prior to the start of the draft, you can enter the draft room at any point while your slow draft is in progress, and you will be notified every time you are on the clock (settings can be adjusted on site).
+Your draft order will be randomly generated one hour prior to its scheduled start (or once it fills if start time is under an hour).
+As you can before the start of the draft, you can enter the draft room at any point while your slow draft is in progress, and you will be sent a push notification every time you are on the clock.

 If you do not make a pick before your timer has expired, the system will select the top-ranked player in your queue.
 Or if your queue is empty, the top-ranked player from the remaining available player pool will be selected.
 In addition, if you fail to pick before the draft timer expires in 1 or more consecutive rounds, you will automatically be put on auto-draft, which must be manually turned off.